betocostadev/node-udemy-weather/readme.md

 ## Description

 This is the simple Weather App created based on [The complete Node.js Developer Course](https://www.udemy.com/the-complete-nodejs-developer-course-2/) from Udemy.
-Moved to a new repository to be easier to deploy using Heroku.
+Moved to a new repository to deploy using Heroku.

 For Express.js referencing, please check the [documentation](https://expressjs.com/).